fusionfabric/open-api-standard/Payloads_Formats.md

 ---
 layout: default
-title: Payload Data
+title: Payload Formats
 nav_order: 6
 ---

-# Payload Data
+# Payload Formats
 {: .no_toc}

 Open APIs have request and response payloads (media types) that typically use industry standard data such as JSON or XML.